 2. Made an historical contribution or an historical impact on the arts as a whole

 This information should be provided to a previous inductee, NOT THE MUSEUM.
 It is up to the previous inductee to submit a letter or recommendation on your behalf.
+Please note: Do not send a previous written bio and have them forward it to us.
+We need the person nominating to indicate what you did to change history as a whole.
+The museum will contact the nominator and go over the information provided.

 All previous Hall inductees are eligible to nominate only one(1) individual per year.
 It is up to the inductee to contact the Museum, the Museum will not send out reminders for nomination.
 Voting is available all year round but the deadline for a particular year ends on February of the next year.
 (For example, to be considered for the 2012 year, final voting ends on February 2013).
 The Museum will not reveal a list of nominees.